zxpsuper/qrcode-with-logos/docs/guide/options.md

 > [!TIP]
 > It is better to use image but not canvas if you don't need drawing after creating qrcode.
+>
+> Canvas may appear white and flashing!

 ## image